How Status Conferences Affect Divorces In Fulton County

 At The Siemon Law Firm, our family lawyers have a great deal of experience guiding clients through all phases of the divorce process.
 Clients rely on our knowledge of the law and our in-depth understanding of the legal system to resolve their family law matter efficiently and as cost-effectively as possible.

-For questions about status conferences in Fulton County, call 770-884-7067 today and schedule a consultation with one of our experienced and compassionate family law attorneys.
-We're conveniently located, with offices in Alpharetta, Atlanta and Cumming, GA.
+For questions about status conferences in Fulton County, call 770-888-5120 today and schedule a consultation with one of our experienced and compassionate family law attorneys.
+We’re conveniently located, with four office locations across the greater Atlanta area.

 Essentially, the purpose of the Fulton County status conferences is to have scheduled, directed meetings between the parties, their attorneys and court officials.
 There are three status conferences.

-- 30 day status conference occurs 30 days after the filing of a divorce complaint.
+- 30-day status conferences occur 30 days after the filing of a divorce complaint.
 This conference is presided over by a judicial officer, and serves to ensure the two parties are moving forward in the divorce.
 The parties must exchange their completed mandatory discovery questionnaires at this time.